TRY A COOLING LAKE

 We are not sure about you, but we will be so ready for open water fishing that it is time to try one of the Power Plant Lakes.

-The IDNR does not own these lakes, but they do manage the fish and fishing at these lakes.
+The Power Companies own these lakes, not the IDNR who manage the fish and fishing at these lakes.
 The IDNR fisheries biologists do an excellent job of stocking the right species of fish, managing adequate food source and monitoring weed growth.

 Here are some Power-Plant cooling lakes in Illinois that provide great fishing during winter: Powerton Lake - south of Pekin, Clinton Lake - east of Clinton, Lake Springfield – at southeast edge of Springfield which requires a permit, and Lake of Egypt - south of Marion.
 These 5 lakes have no motor size limits but do have some site or seasonal restrictions you need to check into.
 Sangchris Lake - southeast of Springfield, Newton Lake - southeast of Effingham and Coffeen Lake - southeast of Litchfield all have a 25hp motor limit and Baldwin Lake - southeast of St. Louis has a 50hp limit.
 The other two cooling lakes that are closed during winter are Braidwood Lake – near Braidwood that usually opens March 1st and LaSalle Lake – south of Seneca that may open around mid-March.
 Since these two lakes may open on different days each year, be sure to check before going.